 When students are going to be absent for a period of two days or more, if they notify the Office of Student Affairs, written notification of their extended absence will be sent to the students' instructors.

-Students who are engaging in isolation or quarantine at the direction of the Wilkes Barre Health Department, Wilkes University Health and Wellness Services Office, or their health care professional, should not attend class.
+Students who are engaging in isolation or quarantine at the direction of the Wilkes Barre Health Department, Wilkes University Health and Wellness Services Office or their health care professional, should not attend class.
 Students will be required to provide documentation of isolation/quarantine directions from their healthcare professional to the office of Health and Wellness Services.
-Students will not be penalized for absences, missed exams, labs, or other critical academic activities, unless they fail to notify their instructors of their absences.
+Students will not be penalized for absences, missed exams, labs or other critical academic activities, unless they fail to notify their instructors of their absences.
 Students must take responsibility for their absences and keep up with their coursework if they cannot attend class.
-They must:

 - Inform their instructors/professors and the Office of Student Affairs of their inability to attend class prior to class meetings.

 - Refrain from coming to the classroom or visiting the instructor/professor.

 - Maintain open communication by notifying instructors and student health services (firstname.lastname@example.org, 570-408-4730) as soon as they become aware of the situation.

 - Keep up with classwork, unless they are unable to do so.

 - When available, attend class remotely and submit assignments digitally, unless they are unable to do so.

 - Work with their instructors to reschedule exams, labs and other critical academic activities as soon as possible.